-To avoid stereotypical responses, we used vignettes that were not strongly associated with traditional gender roles.
-Hence, the work scenario was situated in an office setting, and the care scenario depicted household chores such as grocery shopping and laundry rather than emotional caregiving.
-This has potentially suppressed gender effects, which could have been observed in more stereotypical situations.
+To avoid overly stereotypical responses, we used vignettes that were not strongly associated with traditional gender roles.
+Hence, the work scenario was situated in an office setting, and the care scenario depicted household chores such as grocery shopping and laundry, rather than emotional caregiving.
+While this adaptation of materials This has potentially reduced stereotypical response patterns, it could have suppressed gender differences effects, which would have been observed otherwise in more stereotypical situations.